julianschuler/keyboards/concavum/README.md

 It can be adjusted to have 1-5 rows, 2-6 columns and 1-6 thumb keys per half and provides a script to automatically generate a PCB for the key matrix, so no hand-wiring is required.

-Each half has thus 2 PCBs: The automatically generated matrix PCB which is dependent on key count, offsets, etc. and a generic interface PCB which can be used for all sizes.
-Both PCBs are connected internally using a FPC cable, the halves are connected externally through an TRRS cable.
+Each half has thus 2 PCBs: The automatically generated matrix PCB, which is dependent on key count, offsets, etc., and a generic interface PCB which can be used for all sizes.
+Both PCBs are connected internally using a FPC cable, the halves are connected externally through a TRRS cable.

-The Concavum is more complicated to build than my previous keyboards: If you want to built your own, you have to have access to a 3D printer and should be familiar with SMD soldering.
+## Variants
+The Concavum comes in two versions: A KB2040 and an ATmega32u4 variant.
+They mainly differ in the microcontroller used, the default version using the KB2040 is highly recommended.
+The other version based on the ATmega32u4 requires really fine SMD soldering (e.g. 0.5mm pitch for the USB-C connector), uses a less capable microcontroller and is at the time of writing even more expensive.

+Furthermore, due to the ongoing semiconductor shortage I wasn't able to verify that the ATmega32u4 version is actually working properly.

 ## Building the keyboard
 ### Parts list (excluding the PCBs and complementary components)